Adding custom DNS records

 • If no CAA record is present, any CA is allowed to issue a certificate for the domain.

 These records also give the owner of the domain the ability to set notification rules in case someone requests a certificate from an unauthorized certificate authority.
-View the following article for further information:
+View the CAA policy records article for further information.

 Subdomains